Use Microsoft Cognitive Toolkit deep learning model with Azure HDInsight Spark cluster

 Run a custom script to install Microsoft Cognitive Toolkit on an Azure HDInsight Spark cluster.

-Upload a Jupyter notebook to the Spark cluster to see how to apply a trained Microsoft Cognitive Toolkit deep learning model to files in an Azure Blob Storage Account using the Spark Python API (PySpark)
+Upload a Jupyter Notebook to the Apache Spark cluster to see how to apply a trained Microsoft Cognitive Toolkit deep learning model to files in an Azure Blob Storage Account using the Spark Python API (PySpark)

 An Azure subscription.
-Before you begin this tutorial, you must have an Azure subscription.
+Before you begin this article, you must have an Azure subscription.
 See Create your free Azure account today.

 Azure HDInsight Spark cluster.
 For this article, create a Spark 2.0 cluster.
 For instructions, see Create Apache Spark cluster in Azure HDInsight.